9gix/9gix.github.io/index.md

 * NUS (Aug 2013 - Dec 2016): Bachelor of Computing (Honours) in Computer Science (Visual Computing)
 * RP  (Aug 2009 - Jan 2012): Diploma (with Merit) in Information Technology (IT Security Specialization)

+## Fun Project

+In spare time, I learn new stuff by creating some fun [projects](http://9gix.github.io/projects.html).